mariantoma95/store_management_tool/README.md

 - Java 21, Maven, SpringBoot (with web, security, logging, data - hibernate, aop, caching, validation, actuator, test), Postgres, Liquibase, Lombok, Mapstruct, Docker, Git.

 ### Further improvements
-1. Logging - now we implement traceId with an AOP around the controller methods, which populates the traceId when the request is made with the correct auth.
+1. Logging - now we implement traceId with an AOP around the controller methods, which populates the value of traceId when the request is made with the correct auth.
 If an unauthenticated or unauthorized user makes a request, the traceId will not be populated.
 2. Take into consideration adding an index in our products table.
 3. Nice to have - implement swagger.
 4. Expose metrics (maybe with popular Grafana and Prometheus - but I don't have experience yet with these tools).
-5. Do some sort of performance testing on frequently used endpoints, most likely get product by sku and get all product paginated (I used JMeter and Blazemeter to test high volumes or requests)
+5. Do some sort of performance testing on frequently used endpoints, most likely get product by sku and get all product paginated (I used JMeter and Blazemeter to test high volumes or requests).
 6. Replace product id value from a number that increments to a UUID.